In this VIP exclusive, Olivier Griset tells us what we should be drinking, and eating, this Thursday.

 Olivier Griset’s career in wine began the way every oenophile dreams of: with a call from 32-Michelin star chef Joël Robuchon.

 When “the chef of the century” calls asking for help with his wine cellar, you go running.
-And run Olivier did, right into an eleven-year career choosing wines for Robuchon’s restaurant empire.
+And run Olivier did, right into an eleven-year career as a sommelier for Robuchon’s restaurant empire.

 Sitting across from me at Univerre Paris (UP!), the wine shop and bar that he now manages, Olivier poured himself a red Burgundy.
 While I sipped my Champagne, Olivier reminisced about his time with Chef Robuchon, who he credits with teaching him everything he knows about wine, before dishing on what to drink, and eat – or rather, not eat – on the 14th.